novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 As a Flink developer you might have a question - can we easily do ML training in Flink?
 Can it be also done with the popular ML libraries like Scikit-Learn, Pytorch, Tensorflow, etc.?

 The answer to the first question is yes, we can do ML tasks in Flink.
 As for the second question we can also answer as yes, however it does not make sense to run training of Scikit-Learn based model in Flink, if it is not integrated with Flink runtime and its job operators.
-That said, we can't easilly leverage Flink distributed runtime to run training process efficiently.
+That said, we can't easily leverage Flink distributed runtime to run training process efficiently.
-Ideally we want to use all Flink cluster task mmanagers.
+Ideally we want to use all Flink cluster task managers.
 Certain tasks in ML training can still benefit from Flink runtime.
-For example, training with cross-validation (different training and test data set splits). where every data split would be run on its own Flink task if we submit all splits concurently.
+For example, training with cross-validation (different training and test data set splits). where every data split would be run on its own Flink task if we submit all splits concurrently.
 If no cross validation is used, then we will be running training on a single task within a single task manager.
-Thus, this neglects the whole idea to use Flink runtime for training as it will be underutilised and will bring a lot of extra work for a developer without giving benefits.
+Thus, this neglects the whole idea to use Flink runtime for training as it will be underutilized and will bring a lot of extra work for a developer without giving benefits.
 That said, the idea to use Flink without low-level integration of Flink tasks and operators with specific external library does not worth it.
 It would be the same effect as we training ML model without Flink runtime, but directly on some VMs running ML programs sequentially or in parallel for different data set splits.

 The good news is Flink has its own ML module called [Flink ML](https://nightlies.apache.org/flink/flink-ml-docs-master/).
 Flink ML supports training and model inference.
-It fully utilises Flink tasks to distribute training process within a Flink cluster.
-Of course, Flink ML module limits us by only those ML algotithms, which it supports at the moment.
+It fully utilizes Flink tasks to distribute training process within a Flink cluster.
+Of course, Flink ML module limits us by only those ML algorithms, which it supports at the moment.
-As of today, it is quite rich list of supported ML algorithms including typical data preparation algorithms, for example data normalisation.
+As of today, it is quite rich list of supported ML algorithms including typical data preparation algorithms, for example data normalization.

 ## External Libraries